transparent-marketplace

 Travel Nurse

-• Travel nurses need at least 1-2 years of experience, depending on the specialty.
-New graduates are not eligible for travel nurse positions.
+• Travel nurses must also earn their degree and pass the NCLEX but need at least 1-2 years of experience, depending on the specialty, before traveling.

 • Having advanced certifications is recommended to be a prime candidate for a travel nurse position.